sunyuan1111/ASK-Professor-G-How-to-Grasp/README.md

 ## Data and Assets

-The default assets are managed with Git LFS:
+Large reproducibility assets are managed with Git LFS:

 - gripper URDFs and configuration files under `data/grippers/` and `data/grippers_config/`
 - object meshes, URDFs, thumbnails, and point clouds under `data/objects/`

-- project-page figures and media under `docs/assets/` and `docs/media/`
+Project-page figures and demo media under `docs/assets/` and `docs/media/` are stored in regular Git so GitHub Pages can serve them directly.

 The original research sandbox is kept locally under `oldcode/` and is ignored by Git.